-(27) Regarding the fulfilment of the Charter enabling condition, the Commission welcomes the Polish reply to its letter of observations sent on 23/05/2022 (Ares(2022)5174263).
+(13) Regarding the fulfilment of the horizontal enabling condition 3 "Effective application and implementation of the EU Charter of Fundamental Rights", the Commission welcomes the Polish reply to its letter of observations sent on 23/05/2022 (Ares(2022)5174263).
 In order to demonstrate the fulfilment of this horizontal enabling condition, clarifications regarding points raised by the Commission in its observations letter on 08/04/2022 (Ares(2022)2753140) remain necessary.
 The Commission would invite the Polish authorities to provide additional information regarding the following points:

-In its observations, the Commissions has invited the Polish authorities to 1) provide concrete information about the arrangements in place to effectively ensure compliance with the Charter in all phases of programming and implementation, 2) clearly explain the roles and tasks of the different authorities and bodies (e.g. managing authorities, intermediate bodies and audit authorities) in relation to ensuring the compliance with the Charter in the implementation of the programme and 3) clarify which bodies or persons will provide assistance and expertise on fundamental rights matters and will have the ability to contribute to effectively ensuring compliance with the Charter.
+In its observations, the Commission has invited the Polish authorities to 1) provide concrete information about the arrangements in place to effectively ensure compliance with the Charter in all phases of programming and implementation, 2) clearly explain the roles and tasks of the different authorities and bodies (e.g. managing authorities, intermediate bodies and audit authorities) in relation to ensuring the compliance with the Charter in the implementation of the programme and 3) clarify which bodies or persons will provide assistance and expertise on fundamental rights matters and will have the ability to contribute to effectively ensuring compliance with the Charter.